 First of all, we need to discuss what a "continuing obstruction" is.
-It is an obstruction that a boat "continues" to sail next to for a longer period of time, as opposed to one that is passed in a matter of seconds.
-For instance, a shore-line or breakwater that a boat is sailing along for more than a few seconds is a "continuing obstruction," whereas a small spectator or race committee boat that gets sailed by in just a few seconds is not a "continuing obstruction."
-Note that a vessel under way, including a boat racing, is never a "continuing obstruction" (see the definition Obstruction).
+It is an obstruction that boats will be sailing alongside for at least three lengths.
+For instance, a shoreline or breakwater that boats will be sailing along is a "continuing obstruction," whereas a moored vessel or race committee vessel that gets sailed by in just a few seconds is not a "continuing obstruction."
+The test for whether an obstruction is a "continuing obstruction" is whether the shortest of the boats in the incident will be passing the obstruction for at least three of her hull lengths.
+Note that a vessel under way, including a boat racing, is never a "continuing obstruction."
+And a race committee vessel that is also a mark is not a "continuing obstruction."
+(See the definition Continuing Obstruction.)